1. Plan ahead before beginning potty training, and consider methods that match your child’s readiness.

 How it works:

-- For the next steps, like emptying the potty chair into the toilet, flushing, and hand washing, you have to wait until your child shows interest in them.
+For the next steps, like emptying the potty chair into the toilet, flushing, and handwashing, you have to wait until your child shows interest in them.

-- Very little preparation or planning.
+- It needs very little preparation or planning.

 - This process can take weeks, depending on the child.